 The project is now in its final stage, with EHRA finalizing ALTA as-built surveys for the buildings and site improvements.

-Blue Ridge Commerce Center represents EHRA’s fourth project with Trammell Crow Company, reflecting our strong, ongoing trusted partnership built on technical expertise and the team’s dedication and successful project delivery.
+Blue Ridge Commerce Center West represents just one of multiple projects that EHRA has had the pleasure of working on with Trammell Crow Company, reflecting our strong, ongoing trusted partnership built on technical expertise and the team’s dedication and successful project delivery.